saimanish2002/options-strat-payoff/README.md

-# Options Strategies Profitability Calculator
+# Options Strategies Payoff Calculator

 Hey there, welcome to the app!
 Below you will find the walkthrough of the app's functions along with some tips for users.